Skip to content

 The most common type of used car warranty from a dealership is an aftermarket used car warranty.
 While it’s common, the value and duration of this kind of warranty can differ massively from deal to deal.

 Many will offer the warranty as a branded add-on to the used car transaction with a third-party insurer.
-The terms offered can range anywhere from one week to a whole year and may also exclude certain areas from warranty coverage.
+The terms offered can range anywhere from one week to a whole year, and may exclude certain areas from warranty coverage.
 Any repairs may also have to be carried out by a garage that has been approved by the third party themselves.

 With this in mind, it’s recommended that you check the ins-and-outs of any aftermarket used car warranty.
 Always read the fine print and check the terms and conditions presented to you, especially concerning older vehicles or cars with higher mileage.

-What if a car has no warranty?
+What if a used car has no warranty?

 It’s perfectly legal for a used car dealership to sell a vehicle with no warranty at all.
 You’ll often come across this with cheaper used cars, where a deal hinges on a low price tag rather than the inclusion of a warranty.